babar-raza/package-descriptions/aspose.cloud/nuget/Aspose.Slides Cloud SDK for .NET.md

 - Merge multiple presentations or split single presentation into multiple ones.
 - Extract and replace text from specific slide or entire presentation.

-## New Features & Enhancements in Version 20.6
+## New Features & Enhancements in Version 20.7

-- Added method to check if the `NotesSilde` exists.
-- Created separate endpoints for shape resources with empty `subshape` paths.
-- Support for `FODP` save & load format.
-- Support `PDF/A-1a` and `PDF/UA` options for `PdfCompliance` enumeration.
+- Added methods to modify chart series.
+The new resource is a subresource of shape.
+It works only for *Chart* shapes and allows to *add*, *modify* & *delete* chart series.

-For the detailed notes, please visit [Aspose.Slides Cloud 20.6 Release Notes](https://docs.aspose.cloud/display/slidescloud/Aspose.Slides+Cloud+20.6+Release+Notes).
+For the detailed notes, please visit [Aspose.Slides Cloud 20.7 Release Notes](https://docs.aspose.cloud/display/slidescloud/Aspose.Slides+Cloud+20.7+Release+Notes).

 ## Read & Write Presentation Formats